-This project is structured to provide direct grants to small business and non-profit organizations in the unincorporated area of the County that have been negatively impacted by COVID-19.
-Small business and non-profit organizations were economically impacted by COVID-19 as they experienced lost revenue when required to close in-person operations, workforce challenges, and increased expenses related to COVID-19 health measures.
-The intended outcome of the project is to support the equitable economic recovery and increase economic activity for businesses.
-The intended outcomes will be measured by the number of small business and non-profit organizations served.
+This project will fund the Business Environmental Resource Center (BERC) for operations dedicated to providing assistance to businesses that have been negatively impacted by COVID-19.
+Small business were economically impacted by COVID-19 as they experienced lost revenue when required to close in-person operations, workforce challenges, and increased expenses related to COVID-19 health measures.
+The BERC, an existing County of Sacramento department, will provide specialized assistance counseling program outreach and other services to assist with business recovery needs.
+The intended outcomes of the project are to support the equitable economic stability and recovery of businesses and increase their economic activity.
+Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
+Performance Indicators and Outcomes: